Live in Hyde Park (Eric Clapton album)

-Live In Hyde Park is concert film recorded by blues-rock guitarist Eric Clapton on 29 June 1996 in London's Hyde Park.
+Live In Hyde Park is a concert film recorded by blues-rock guitarist Eric Clapton on 29 June 1996 in London's Hyde Park.
 The concert was presented by the MasterCard Masters of Music for The Prince's Trust and featured songs from right across his career.
 The VHS of the footage from the concert was released in 1997, followed by a DVD version in 2001.
 Part of Live in Hyde Park was also released as a 4-track promotional CD by Clapton's EC Access fan club in August 2005, featuring Tearin' Us Apart, Five Long Years, I'm Tore Down, and Every Day I Have the Blues.